Fer-Bonilla/Fer-bonilla/README.md

 # About me!

 ## :technologist: I’m currently working on
 - NLP field applied to documents classification!
-Funny jokes classifications and generation experiments!
+Funny jokes classifications and generation experiments, and some work in the legal and financial domain.
+Using GPT-3 and knowledge graphs to improve information retrieval.
-- Doing progress with crypto-trading system using predictive models
+- Doing progress with crypto-trading system using predictive models.
-- Building some Dapps with Solidity for pet’s care fundraising
+- Building some Dapps with Solidity for pet’s care fundraising.
 - Designing some innovative services in the Govtech area, doing government digital services easier and cheaper.

 ## :astronaut: I like to learn new things every day.
 I am interested in these areas: